 Scorers: M. Grima 17’, C. Oretan 33’, K. Laferla 69’

-Five minutes from the interval, Noel Turner made headway on the left before he whipped in an insidious shot which Sean Sullivan deflected to a corner.
-Sliema threatened to surge ahead on the stroke of half time but Renie Forace was on the right spot to clear off the line an Antic shot.
+Five minutes from the interval, Noel Turner made headway on the left before he whipped in an insidious shot that Sean Sullivan deflected to a corner.
+Sliema threatened to surge ahead on the stroke of halftime but Renie Forace was on the right spot to clear off the line an Antic shot.

 (Source – Times of Malta)